 CV & Education

 Text > The grey-everyday seduces through conformity and standardisation.
 Our malleability through habit, ritual and tradition confirms that we are simply pattern processing machines, born out of pattern and destined to live out our lives as pattern.
-Familiarity and pattern give meaning to life, cushioning our inherent time-dependency and allowing us to deal with the urgency of life.
-We expect repeatability and consume consistency.
-Confirmation through repeatability qualifies our endeavours – pattern is control and safety; it is titanic, ubiquitous and blind.
+Familiarity gives meaning to life, cushioning our inherent time-dependency allowing us to deal with the urgency of life.
+We expect repeatability and consume consistency – pattern is control and safety; it is titanic, ubiquitous and blind.
 Pattern gives continuity without consideration – it simply is.

 MA Fine Art (Graphic Media) University of the Arts, London (Wimbledon) 2007

 Research Paper: Time the Comedy Villain & Convergent Temporalities [the time-condition of the digital video-loop].

 BA (Hons) Fine Art (Sculpture) Wimbledon School of Art, 1993

 Dissertation: Studies in Colour Perception [colour in sculpture, colour as sculpture].

 PGCE, in Post-Compulsory Education and Training, Greenwich University, 2004